Allied health to assist with the ageing experience

 Physiotherapy can provide great benefits to many people, including seniors, in terms of recovering from a physical injury or maintaining mobility.

-Accessible in clinic, at hospital, within your nursing home, or visiting your own home, physiotherapists make themselves available in a variety of settings.
+Accessible in a clinic, at the hospital, within your nursing home or visiting your own home, physiotherapists make themselves available in a variety of settings.

 Older residents in aged care tend to receive massage and manipulation treatment among other types of things, like group exercise classes.